DavinciRecoveries/twrp_device_xiaomi_davinci/README.md

 - Flashing (opengapps, roms, images and so on)
 - Backup/Restore (Needs more testing)
 - USB OTG
-- Android R Support
+- Android Sv2 Support
 - Vibration support

-To-do:

-- Decryption of /data (policy V2)
+- Decryption of /data (policy V1)

 ## Compile